 If the ligdir option is used, only one molecule per file under ligdir will be processed for SILCS-MC docking.
-For an SD/SDF file containing multiple molecules, use sdfile=<path to sdfile>instead of the ligdir option.
+Subdirectories under ligdir will also be processed.
+For an SD/SDF file containing multiple molecules, use sdfile=<path to sdfile> instead of the ligdir option.